aeczuniga/aeczuniga.github.io/subpage_1/index.md

     6. utilize README.md file from main repository, **not minimal-master folder** , to configure _config.yml (static webpage)
     7. create content for index.md file to deply on static site
     8. In VSCode, commit, sync changes, push

+* Create a respository titled aeczuniga.github.io, selecting an MIT license and creating a README.md file when launching
+* Clone respository on computer using VSCode into a web-based folder like a personal OneDrive
+* Download the [minimal-master] folder as a zip folder, open, and copy all contents into the repository on the computer
+* Compy index.me, _config.yml files into main branch, out of the name folder
+* select and export a photo as a headshot into the main branch
+* utilize README.md file from main repository, **not minimal-master folder** , to configure _config.yml (static webpage)
+* Create content for index.md file to deply on static site
+* In VSCode, commit, sync changes, push

 ## _ADDITIONAL RESOURCES_